 Eastern France: In Jura and Franche-Comté, both near Switzerland, also to the south in Southern Burgundy.

-Southwest France: in the well-known „White Périgord“ and in the Département Gers in Gascogny –not far from Montauban and Toulouse.
+Southwest France: in the well-known „White Périgord“, in Ariège in Cathar’s country and in the Département Gers in Gascogny –not far from Montauban and Toulouse.

 Western France: In Brittany, „Côtes d’Armor“ near the English Channel, approximately 16 kilometers from the sea.